hellohaptik/docs_haptik/docs/agent-chat/analytics.md

 3. **Time saved of agents**

-    All chats where claim_name = "gogo" and add up all the "agent_resolution_time", that would be the total amount of time, gogo (Haptik bot) was responding instead of an agent.
+    All chats where an Haptik bot (gogo) took part, we add up the "agent_resolution_time" for all such chats, that would be the total amount of time, Haptik bot (gogo) was responding to the end user, instead of an human agent.

 > Please do not confuse this with the RoI calculations shared by the Customer Success manager.
+This time saved metric is an independent metric and bears no correlation with the RoI data shared by Customer Success.

 ## Agent Statistics